gnur/demeter/readme.md

 For the rest, use the built in help.

 This tool should be used for whatever you want, enjoy.

+# database
+Demeter builds an internal database that is stored in ~/.demeter/demeter.db

 # scraping